SuRE™ Technology Screening services

 We have a team of ten highly skilled and enthusiastic scientists and technicians dedicated to our clients projects.
 In addition, they work on new developments around our SuRE™ platform to ensure its continuous improvement for pharmaceutical and agricultural applications.
 The team is led by founder Joris van Arensbergen and biotech entrepreneur Victor Schut.

-Annogen signs collaboration agreement with Tier 1 agricultural firm to research non-coding DNA influencing gene expression using SuRE™ screening technology
+PRESS RELEASE - April 2022 Annogen signs another collaboration agreement with a Tier 1 agricultural firm to research non-coding regulatory DNA using SuRE™ screening technology.

-Annogen, the Amsterdam based biotech company behind the SuRE™ technology for the functional annotation of the non-coding part of the genome, started a collaboration with a Tier 1 agricultural firm to identify non-coding DNA fragments in plants’ genomes that influence the expression of important crop traits.
-This will open new possibilities to intentionally upregulate or downregulate the expression of important genes in crops.
+Annogen, the Amsterdam based biotech company behind the SuRE™ technology for the functional annotation of the non-coding part of the genome, started a collaboration with a Tier 1 agri firm to test non-coding DNA fragments that are predicted to influence the expression of important crop traits.
+The results are expected to provide possibilities to intentionally upregulate or downregulate the expression of important genes in crops.